stephenlanim/portfolio/Design_Notes.md

   - Client.
   - Project type: website redesign, website initial design, e-learning, web app, etc..
   - Project description.
   - Web development, UX/UI design, project management, and soft skills used.
+May be displayed using "tags" akin to social media tags; these may alternate in color.
+  - Treehouse projects will also have "View on GitHub" button.
   (Thumbnail may just feature Project title and type.
 Clicking on project panel may bring up modal with further details and link to see project.)

 Deep-Page Navigation: